Read data from data store

 The data store from which the data is read is determined by the location of the Data Store Memory block or signal object that defines the data store.
 For more information, see Data Stores and Data Store Memory.

-The Data Store Read block can output a real or complex signal of any data type that Simulink® supports, including fixed-point, bus object, and enumerated data types.
+The Data Store Read block can output a real or complex signal of these data types:

 You can use arrays of buses with a Data Store Read block.
 For details about defining and using an array of buses, see Combine Buses into an Array of Buses.